-Summary of Workforce Solicitation of Recommendations (Updated 8/9/2024)
+Summary of Workforce Solicitation of Recommendations (Updated 7/16/2024)

-- 38 submissions received with recommendations - 16 related to insurance and increasing reimbursement rates - o Of those, 11 recommendations directly addressed Medicaid - 12 related to reducing administrative barriers related to onboarding, training, and licensure requirements - 11 related to access to care - 11 related to education and training programs - 9 related to interstate licensure and reciprocity - 7 related to offering loan forgiveness and/or tuition assistance - 5 related to monitoring the effectiveness of new and existing programs - 4 related to offering competitive compensation and incentive packages - 3 related to provider wellness and mental health
+- 35 submissions received with recommendations - 16 related to insurance and increasing reimbursement rates - o Of those, 11 recommendations directly addressed Medicaid - 11 related to access to care - 10 related to reducing administrative barriers related to onboarding, training, and licensure requirements - 8 related to interstate licensure and reciprocity - 8 related to education and training programs - 7 related to offering loan forgiveness and/or tuition assistance - 5 related to monitoring the effectiveness of new and existing programs - 4 related to offering competitive compensation and incentive packages - 3 related to provider wellness and mental health

-PPC WORKFORCE POLICY SUGGESTIONS ONGOING DISCUSSION (UPDATED 8/9/24) Submitter Name Subject Number Policy Concept Description Interstate Licensure and Reciprocity Amy Roukie, WC Health June 3, 2024 1 Recommend more disciplines' reciprocity with neighboring states- i.e. RN/ APRN, LCSW.
+PPC WORKFORCE POLICY SUGGESTIONS ONGOING DISCUSSION (UPDATED 7/16/24) Submitter Name Subject Number Policy Concept Description Interstate Licensure and Reciprocity Amy Roukie, WC Health 1 Recommend more disciplines' reciprocity with neighboring states- i.e. RN/ APRN, LCSW.
 Incentives such as cost- sharing for healthcare training programs such as the RN programs- as they are at capacity at TMCC and UNR, and the others are much more expensive.
-Holly Armstrong June 3, 2024 2 Please tell the Nevada State Nursing Board they need to join the Nurse Licensure Compact so that it isn't so difficult for nurses licensed in other states to become licensed here.
-Toni Inserra, South Lyon Medical Center June 4, 2024 3 Nevada needs to make licensing for out of state clinicians more efficient with a goal of a 30-day turnaround.
+Holly Armstrong 2 Please tell the Nevada State Nursing Board they need to join the Nurse Licensure Compact so that it isn't so difficult for nurses licensed in other states to become licensed here.
+Toni Inserra, South Lyon Medical Center 3 Nevada needs to make licensing for out of state clinicians more efficient with a goal of a 30-day turnaround.
 New Doctors of Osteopath take at least four months for licensing.
 These procedures not only create hurdles but inhibit professionals from seeking employment in Nevada.
 This is evident for all licensed staff including physicians, nurses, radiology technicians, laboratory technicians, etc. Kira Green, Revive Health Senior Care Management 4 Compact State Status: Nevada should become a compact state to facilitate the recruitment and relocation of nurses from outside the state.
 This would expedite the hiring process and enable us to fill staffing gaps more efficiently.